Complaining about Daylight Saving Time? You're in the minority.

 Indeed, the limited high quality public polling data finds that there's not some great crusade for Americans to switch away from having DST and standard time.
 Three years ago, a CBS News survey found that a majority of Americans 54% were either okay with the current situation or had no opinion on the subject.
 Even among those who wanted a change, they were split evenly between those who wanted DST all year or not at all.

 You might remember that DST was extended in 2007.
 Americans seem to be okay with that switch.
-In 2010, CBS News found that the majority, 54%, thought that the extension of DST that occurred back in 2007 was a good idea.
+In 2010, CBS News found that the majority, 54%, thought that the extension of DST -- originally enacted in order to reduce electricity usage by extending daylight hours -- that occurred back in 2007 was a good idea.
 Yet at the same time, a separate CBS News poll that year discovered that 58% of Americans didn't want to extend DST year-round.
 This was a viewpoint held across ages, regions and party affiliations.

 In fact, people have never been against DST.
 Gallup first asked about DST back in 1937.
 Back then, 51% were in favor of it to only 37% who were opposed.
 In every high quality survey I could find since then, more people than not were in favor of springing ahead when asked directly if they favored or opposed DST.